How to use len() in Python

 print(f"All strings have the same length: {all_same_length}")--OUTPUT--All strings have the same length: False

-• The reduce() function then processes this list, using a logical and to check if all values are True.
-Since one comparison is False, the final output confirms that not all strings have the same length.
+• The reduce() function then processes this list of booleans.
+It uses a logical and to confirm if all values are True, giving you a single result that tells you if all strings share the same length.

 Move faster with Replit